LidkeLab/smite/doc/UNMworkflows.md

     Guassian-like (constant localization standard error) [option
     'GaussSEConst'] images with ROI and cluster boundaries.
 Inputs can be single condition results, plus one of:

-    (1) a SR Results file [option 'SR']; (2) a single BaGoL MAPN file containing multiple ROIs [option 'MAPN']; a series of individual BaGoL MAPN Results_ROI files containing one ROI per file [option 'MAPNResultsROI'].
-    This last can handle missing ROIs as long as the naming convention is
+    (1) a SR Results file [option 'SR']; (2) a single BaGoL MAPN file containing multiple ROIs [option 'MAPN']; (3) a series of individual BaGoL MAPN Results_ROI files containing one ROI per file [option 'MAPNResultsROI'].
+This last can handle missing ROIs as long as the naming convention is observed:
-    observed:

     filesB and filesC.files are assumed to have the string 'Cell_nn' embedded in their names, where nn is a 2-digit cell number like 01, 12, etc.  filesB is also assumed to have a 2-digit ROI number: 'ROI_nn' embedded in their names.

-## 2-color: Publish -> BaGoL -> cluster -> compare conditions OR overlay images
+## 2-color: Publish -> BaGoL -> cluster -> statistics

-- The analyses for 2 colors has much in common with 1-color analysis, except Label_01 and Label_02 files are treated separately once ROIs are chosen.
+- The analyses for 2 colors has much in common with 1-color analysis, except Label_01 and Label_02 files are treated together once ROIs are chosen.

+- Initially, the 2 labels are analyzed separately: SMLM, Publish, BaGoL.

+- use **simplePairCorr**: *Define the ROIs* to select ROIs simultaneously for the 2 labels.
+As above, the _ROIs.mat files are defined (transformed) or combined into single _BaGoL_ROIs.mat files.

+- Once BaGolized, use *Analyze the ROIS one-by-one* (statistics are collected for each ROI) or *Analyze a group of files of ROIs all together* (some statistics are combined like pair correlation) to detect clusters and produce clustering and other 2-color statistics.
+The analysis results are saved for possible further processing.